igvteam/igv-docs/igv-docs/docs/FileFormats/SampleInfo.md

 -->
 <p class="page-title">File Formats: Sample Info (Attributes)</p>

 Sample information files includes Attributes files, Sample Mapping files, Attribute Color files, and files that combine information.
 These are tab-delimited text files with extension .txt.
-You load them as you would data files, via the _File m_enu.
+You load them as you would data files, via the _File_ menu.
 IGV can load multiple sample information files per session.
 When loaded into IGV, attributes display in a separate color-coded panel between sample names and tracks (see [Sample Attributes](../UserGuide/sample_attributes.md)).

 Attribute, mapping, and color information may be in **separate files,** i.e. in Attributes files, Mapping files, and Color files, **or in a single Sample Information file.**